Our partners network

 Frederik Obermaier (Süddeutsche Zeitung)

 Frederik Obermaier is a book author and investigative journalist for Süddeutsche Zeitung.
 He is member of the ICIJ.
 With Bastian Obermayer, he initiated and coordinated the Panama Papers revelations and later also released the Paradise Papers.
 He co-authored the international bestseller on the Panama Papers.
 He has received numerous honors including the CNN-Award and the Henri-Nannen-Prize.
 He also shared joint awards, including the Pulitzer Prize 2017 for Explanatory Reporting.
 In 2017, Frederik Obermaier was awarded the renown Nieman-Fellowship at the University of Harvard.
-He was part of the Daphne Project.

 Miranda Patrucic (OCCRP)

 Based in Sarajevo, Miranda Patrucic is an investigative reporter and regional editor for OCCRP focusing on Central Asia, the Balkans and the Caucasus.
 Highlights of her work include exposing billions in telecom bribes in Uzbekistan and Azerbaijan, uncovering hidden assets of Azerbaijan’s and Montenegro’s ruling elites, and ties between organized crime, government and business in Montenegro.
 She collaborated with the ICIJ on several projects, and is the recipient of several awards, including the Knight International Journalism Award and the European Press Prize.
-Miranda Patrucic was part of the Daphne Project.

 András Pethő (Direkt36)